The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Stage of growth

-If you process personal data, the obligations apply.
-Penalties scale with the violation, not with sympathy for size.
+If an organization processes personal data, the obligations apply.
+Penalties scale with the violation itself, not with sympathy for company size.

-While penalties are serious, the DPDP Act does recognize responsible behavior.
+Although the penalties are serious, the DPDP Act does account for responsible behavior.

-Authorities may consider mitigation where companies can demonstrate:
+Authorities may consider mitigation when organizations can demonstrate:

 • Reasonable security safeguards